-“I feel that current price for our produce is no longer enough to compensate our expenses and sacrifice,” said Julius.
+“I feel that the current price for our product is no longer enough to compensate our expenses and sacrifice,” said Julius.

-He added that many of their village mates are shifting to other crops because of the slow and minimal increase of the crop’s price.
+He added that many of their village mates are shifting to other crops because of the slow and minimal increase in the crop’s price.

 His friend nodded in agreement.